bob-the-dyer/webscraper/README.md

 2. Won’t scrap dynamical pages (Javascript + AJAX).

 3. Process statical pages with __well-formed HTML only__.
-HtmlCleaner could be plugged in for converting any html to XML compliant.
+HtmlCleaner could be plugged in for converting any html to XML compliant document.

 4. No authentication and popups handling capabilities.